Deploy the GitKraken Git GUI with GitLab

 If your team is using GitLab.com or GitLab Self-Managed to host your repositories, the GitKraken Git GUI can help streamline your workflow and make working with Git much more intuitive!
 Distribute this tutorial video to your team, and you’ll have everyone up and running with Git, GitLab and the GitKraken Git GUI in half an hour.

-This video covers the following topics; use the links to quickly jump ahead:
+This video covers the following topics: